DanielSpeir/Rust/README.md

 #####No Arguments.

-Returns bool depending on whether or not endpoint was requested via Ajax.
+Returns true if endpoint was requested via Ajax.
 Note: this function employs the use of the HTTP_X_REQUESTED_WITH server variable, which some servers have been known to not provide.
 Ensure your server uses this variable before relying on this method.
 ```php
 if ($router->isAjax()) {
   // render json data